bhisaac/5eFP/5eFP-SRD.md

 At the beginning of the game (session 0):
 - Cover the world map with grey obscuring map tiles
-- Read the scenario start section in your setting handbook out loud
+- Read the read-aloud text in your setting handbook
 - Replace an obscuring map tile with the HQ tile

 # Character Creation